 Learning objectives are always made explicit but activities may be adapted or planned separately as appropriate.

-In addition, specialist advisors or outside agencies may provide specific programmes of intervention aimed at pupils with SEND, one-to-one, under the direction of the SENCo.
+In addition, specialist advisors or outside agencies may provide specific programmes of intervention aimed at pupils with SEND, one-to-one, under the direction of the SENDCo.
 This may mean that a pupil is withdrawn from the curriculum to attend a series of lessons.

 There are a range of additional programmes of support provided at Cams Hill School to meet the needs of pupils with SEND.
 These interventions may include:

-People Responsible – Class Teacher, SENCo
+People Responsible – Class Teacher, SENDCo

 If your child has been identified as having special educational needs, any additional or different types of support will be delivered based on their individual barriers to learning.